David-Mulder/chatalenka.com/src/en/posts/top-7-slovakia.md

 Source: Brian and Noelle from wanderingon.com

 Slovakia knows many traditional villages with Vlkolinec being the most famous of all.
-Vlkolinec has been recognized as an UNESCO heritage site and...
+Vlkolinec has been recognized as an UNESCO heritage site and contains 45 traditionally Slovak log houses, a folk museum and an open air theather.
+[Read more about the activities in the area](/en/posts/top-things-to-do-in-hrabovo/)

 ![alt text](/img/surroundings - besenova.jpg "Logo Title Text 1")

 3\.
-Visit one of the **thermal baths** and **hot springs**
+Visit one of the **thermal spas** and **hot springs**
 ===========
-Co-working paradigm piverate innovate affordances user centered design personas pair programming Steve Jobs iterate earned media.
-Affordances food-truck SpaceTeam unicorn disrupt integrate viral pair programming big data pitch deck intuitive intuitive prototype long shadow.
-Responsive hacker intuitive driven waterfall is so 2000 and late intuitive cortado bootstrapping venture capital.
-Engaging food-truck integrate intuitive pair programming Steve Jobs thinker-maker-doer human-centered design.
+Slovakia is famous for it's thermal spas which have been visited for their claimed healing properties for decades.
+Many of those have now developed into modern aqua parks which are popular with both young and old.
+[Read more about the best spas and aquaparks in Slovakia](/en/posts/top-castles-liptov/)

 ![alt text](/img/surroundings - spis.jpg "Logo Title Text 1")